 This graph shows the number of vehicles registered in the United States from 1990 through 2013.
 Some 256 million vehicles were registered here in 2013.
 The figures include passenger cars, motorcycles, trucks, buses, and other vehicles.

 U.S. vehicle registrations

-Second only to China, the United States is one of the world’s largest automobile markets based on the number of new car registrations, with more than 1.18 million of new car registrations as of February 2014.
+Second only to China, the United States is one of the world’s largest automobile markets based on the number of new car registrations, with around 1.3 million new light vehicle registrations in February 2015.
 Despite holding this position, of the 65.4 million cars produced worldwide in 2013, only 4.3 million were produced in the U.S.

-While the United States imports a significant amount of vehicles from various countries such as Japan and Canada, passenger car assembly within the country increased from some 2.2 million units produced in 2009 to a little under 4.4 million units in 2013.
+While the United States imports a significant amount of vehicles from various countries such as Japan, Mexico and Canada, passenger car assembly within the country increased from some 2.2 million units produced in 2009 to a little over 4.25 million units in 2014.